 As a company headquartered in the European Union, freedom of association and collective bargaining are cornerstones of the good relationship between management and representatives of employees.
-We don’t have significant operations in countries with severe legal limitations to freedom of association and collective bargaining.
-In all regions where we operate we respect local laws and regulations concerning labor relations.
+We don’t have significant operations (more than 100 employees) in countries with severe legal limitations to freedom of association and collective bargaining.
+In all regions where we operate, we respect local laws and regulations concerning labor relations.

 Among all QIAGEN guidelines, the following policies aim to incorporate QIAGEN’s culture and values into all of our internal and external relationships.
 These are available internally for all employees.

 Our Ethical Standards Policy: QIAGEN’s cultural norms and values are defined in the “3I’s: Identity, Inspire, Impact.”
 Our values form the basis of our business success and every employee is expected to treat everyone in an open, honest, and respectful manner.

 All our employees in the various regions of the world are covered by the relevant local laws or by our voluntary corporate guidelines to the greatest possible extent, which guarantee freedom of association and/or collective bargaining mechanisms.